Houston Field House: Today

 Notable features in the Field House today include the Rensselaer Alumni Association display at the entrance to the arena, which features RPI hockey players who have been named All-Americans and those who have played in the NHL.
 On the eastern side of the Field House is a stage, upon which "America's Pep Band" plays during hockey games.
 On the western wall of the Field House, centered by the seal of the Institute, are six banners honoring the men's team's NCAA championships in 1954 and 1985, their ECAC championships in 1984, 1985 and 1995 and a banner honoring the women's club team's AWCHA national championship of 1994.

 On November 5, 2004, RPI began its "Ring of Honor" at Houston Field House by unveiling a banner honoring Adam Oates and his number 12.
-Oates' banner was joined on November 12, 2005 by one recognizing number 9, Joé Juneau.
-Legendary coach Ned Harkness and 1954 standout Frank Chiarelli have since been added to the Ring as well.
+Oates' banner was joined the following year by one recognizing number 9, Joé Juneau.
+Banners for Ned Harkness, Frank Chiarelli, Bob Brinkworth, Garry Kearns, Jerry Knightley, and John Carter have since been added to the Ring of Honor as well.

 As part of a major campus improvement project to build the East Campus Athletic Village, the Houston Field House underwent several renovations starting in 2007.
 These included the renovations of the locker rooms, addition of a new weight room, and a new special reception room dedicated to Ned Harkness.
-Additionally, as part of the renovations, solar panels were added installed on the roof to supply power to the building through a government grant.
+Additionally, as part of the renovations, a 46kW solar array was installed on the roof.

 The indie pop duo Matt & Kim recorded a Harlem Shake video during a concert at the Houston Field House on February 11, 2013.

+Following the conclusion of the 2025–2026 hockey season, additional renovations will be made to the Houston Field House to replace the refrigeration system used to make the ice surface and boards that surround the hockey rink.